 GPCRs

+In order to test our hypothesis a.
+G-protein-coupled receptors (GPCRs) datasets were selected.
+GPCRs are the largest single superfamily of proteins.
+Over 1000 GPCRs have been identified in vertebrates, in which they regulate a wide variety of signals including ions, amino acids, nucleotides, peptides, lipids, hormones, neurotransmitters, and chemokines.
+It has been estimated that GPCRs represent as much as 45% of current drug targets [2,3].
+Due to their excellent potential for drug discovery, GPCR targets represent up to 30% of the portfolio of many pharmaceutical companies [4].

 The G protein-coupled receptor (GPCR), also called seven-transmembrane receptor or heptahelical (having seven helices) receptor, is a protein located in the living tissue cell membrane that binds extracellular substances and transmits signals from these substances to an intracellular molecule called a G protein (guanine nucleotide-binding protein).
 GPCRs exist in cell membranes of a wide range of organisms, including plants, microorganisms, and mammals.
 There are many types of GPCRs with more than 1,000 types encoded by the human genome alone and as a group they respond to a diverse range of substances, including light, hormones, amines, neurotransmitters, and lipids.
 GPCRs include beta-adrenergic receptors (which bind epinephrine), prostaglandin E2 receptors (which bind inflammatory substances called prostaglandins) and rhodopsin (which contains a photoreactive chemical called retinal that responds to light signals received by rod cells in the eye).
 The existence of GPCRs was discovered in the 1970s by the American molecular biologist Robert J. Lefkowitz who shared the 2012 Nobel Prize for Chemistry with his colleague Brian K. Kobilka.

 A GPCR is made up of a long protein that has three basic regions: